Essays and Reviews in Computing and Culture

 Margaret Dykens, MLIS, MS, Curator and Director of the Research Library San Diego Natural History Museum

-Preface by Amanda Wick, MLIS, Interim Archivist, Charles Babbage Institute Archives
+With preface by Amanda Wick, Interim Archivist, Charles Babbage Institute Archives

 Who was Charles Babbage?